Examples

 - The Geant4 « dnadamage2 » extended/medical/dna example provides scoring of plasmid DNA strand breaks using the IRT method.
 It extends the chem6 example by adding DNA molecule information and the scoring of Strand Breaks.
 Experimental conditions are considered; such as oxygen and DMSO molar concentrations.

-- The Geant4 « dsbandrepair » advanced example shows how to simulate early direct and indirect DNA damage in various geometries of biological targets.
+- The Geant4 « dsbandrepair » advanced/dna example shows how to simulate direct and indirect DNA damage in various geometries of biological targets.

-- The Geant4 « moleculardna » extended/medical/dna example shows how to simulate early direct and indirect DNA damage in various geometries (including E. coli bacterium and fibroblast human cell).
+- The Geant4 « moleculardna » advanced/dna example shows how to simulate direct and indirect DNA damage in various geometries (including plasmids, E. coli bacterium and various human cells).

 It is further described at a dedicated web site: